cobbman/PirateBattleship/readme.txt

 |======================> HOW TO PLAY: <======================|
 1. Open your terminal and go to the directory you want the game to be in.
 2. Clone the repo to your computer: git clone https://github.com/bigwilliam/PirateBattleship.git
-3. Start the game with this command: python start.py
+3. Start the game with this command: python start.py (make your terminal fullscreen for best results with ascii-art!)

 I hope you enjoy the game!
 Perhaps one day if I have the time I will create an online version of the game.